WebAssembly/spec/document/core/exec/instructions.rst

 $${rule: {Step_pure/select-*}}

 .. note::
-   In future versions of WebAssembly, |SELECT| may allow more than one value per choice.
+   In future versions of WebAssembly, ${:SELECT} may allow more than one value per choice.

 .. index:: numeric instruction, determinism, trap, NaN, value, value type